maarten-pennings/Lego-Mindstorms/ms4/faq.md

 **Update:** the LEGO app version 10.0.3 has a calibration procedure that presumably programs the O correction in the motors.

-To force a motor update, goto the Hub connection, and find the "Update motors" in the overflow menu.
+To force a motor update, go to the Hub connection, and find the "Update motors" in the overflow menu.
 You need the LEGO app version 10.0.3 or higher.

 ![Motor update](images/updatemotors.png)